-Interference management is a crucial aspect in two-tier macro-femto networks, since co-tier and inter-tier interference may become a performance limiting factor if not properly dealt with [12, 13].
-A cognitive radio (CR)based resource allocation scheme has been proposed by [14] that is shown to maximize the femtocell throughput by minimizing inter-tier interference.
-In [15], a cooperative game theory-based approach is taken to minimize interference in cooperative Femtocell networks [16].
-It has been shown that throughput, fairness, spectrum spatial reuse and energy efficiency have been improved with the minimization of interference.
-A particle-swarm optimization (PSO)-based resource allocation algorithm has been proposed in [17] for interference minimization.
+Interference management is a crucial aspect in two-tier Macro-Femto networks, since co-tier and inter-tier interference may become a performance limiting factor if not properly dealt with [12], [13].
+A cognitive radio (CR) based resource allocation scheme has been proposed by [14] that is shown to maximize the Femtocell throughput by minimizing intertier interference.
+In [15] a cooperative game theory based approach is taken to minimize interference in cooperative Femtocell networks [16].
+It has been shown that throughput, fairness, spectrum spatial reuse and energy efficiency has been improved with the minimization of interference.
+A particleswarm optimization (PSO) based resource allocation algorithm has been proposed by [17] for interference minimization.
 When PSO is applied together with iterative waterfilling algorithm, the best results were obtained.
-Therefore there are many interesting researches proposed for interference management in two-tier macro-femto networks with still room for improvement [18-20].
+Therefore there are many interesting researches proposed for interference management in two-tier Macro-Femto networks with still room for improvement [18]-[20].

-Another important design aspect that is unique to twotier macro-femto networks is the type of access mode employed by the femtocell tier [21].
-Femtocell can be implemented in three different access modes classified on the basis of access control, such as open access mode which allows all the users within the vicinity of femto network to use the femtocell.
-This mode suffers from increased number of handovers and associated signalling overheads.
+Another important design aspect that is unique to two-tier Macro-Femto networks is the type of access mode employed by the Femtocell tier [21].
+Femtocell can be implemented in three different access modes classified on the basis of access control, such as open access mode which allows all the users within the vicinity of Femto network to use the femtocell.
+This mode suffers from increased number of handovers and associated signaling overheads.
 Closed access mode which allows only predefined users to access the femtocell, the inter-tier interference is the major disadvantage of this mode.
 And hybrid access mode is a combination of both open and closed access modes [22].
 The selection of the appropriate access mode plays an important factor at the network performance.
-An interference coordination algorithm based on access control in macro-femto networks has been proposed in [23].
+An interference coordination algorithm based on access control in Macro-Femto networks has been proposed by [23].
 It has been shown that interference coordination approach operated in hybrid access mode achieved better system performance than closed access mode.
 [24] considered the uplink transmissions with hybrid access mode and proposed a multilevel optimization method for access control, resource allocation and power management.
 The results demonstrate significant improvement in system utility compared to existing methods.
-Another interesting method that demonstrated promising results with various types of access modes is the fraction frequency reuse (FFR) [25, 26].
-A cell sizing based energy optimization method has been proposed for macro-femto networks in open access mode in [27].
-The results demonstrated improved energy efficiency and interference coordination with the proposed scheme.
-[28] proposed an interesting power control scheme for blockchain-based femtocell networks.
-Simulation results show that the proposed scheme improves data transmission rate and guarantees the delay requirement for mobile applications.
-Other interesting research in radio resource management (RRM) for femtocell are [29-31].
+Another interesting method that demonstrated promising results with various type of access modes is the